 Accurate income and employment verifications improve the entirety of the car-shopping process for the finance company, the customer and also the dealer.
 With the most exact information accessed early on, finance companies are able to offer the appropriate auto financing packages to consumers.

 Lou Loquasto joined Equifax Automotive Services with 20 years of experience in the automotive industry.
 In his role, he is responsible for the team of auto industry veterans tasked with helping auto finance companies and dealers grow while minimizing expense and controlling risk.
 Prior to joining the company, he was a co-founder and served as chief marketing officer for Global Lending Services (GLS), a national non-prime auto finance company.
 Prior to GLS, Lou was the head of Lender Solutions at Black Book, responsible for developing products, data and analytics for auto lenders.
 Prior to that, he was VP- head of Marketing & Business Development and the Central Direct of the Consumer department while at Wells Fargo Auto Finance.
-Lou is active in the industry, speaking at conferences such as and serving on the boards of industry associations including as past president of the National Auto Finance Association.
+Lou is active in the industry, speaking at conferences such as Used Car Week and serving on the boards of industry associations including as past president of the National Auto Finance Association.